ReneOlsthoorn/Ground/README.md

 ### GPU programming
 High performance computing also includes the Graphics Processing Unit(GPU) with its many cores.
 Ground uses `raylib` to compile and execute GPU shaders.
 For graphics effects that calculate every pixel on the screen, you best use GPU shaders.
 The CPU is fast enough to do the work, but the memory bus delay is the bottleneck.
-See the `snippet_circles` example, which is an effect done with the CPU.
+See the [snippet_circles](https://github.com/ReneOlsthoorn/Ground/blob/master/Examples/snippet_circles.g) example, which is an effect done with the CPU.
 For that example to run smoothly, I had to precalculate values and delegate the workload to 3 threads.
 That kind of plumbing code makes the simple effect hard to read.
-Now look at `raylib_circles`, which is the same effect but done with GLSL (OpenGL Shader Language).
+Now look at [raylib_circles](https://github.com/ReneOlsthoorn/Ground/blob/master/Examples/raylib_circles.g), which is the same effect but done with GLSL (OpenGL Shader Language).
 The code has no precalculation, is easier to read and executes faster.
 <p align="center">
 <img src="https://github.com/ReneOlsthoorn/Ground/blob/master/Resources/Ground_Circles.gif?raw=true" width="500" /><br/>
 </p>